-The costs will be reimbursed at the funding rate fixed in the Grant Agreement (maximum 50%).
+The costs will be reimbursed at the funding rates fixed in the Grant Agreement (maximum 50% for the costs of studies and works, maximum 70% for the costs of works in outermost regions).

 Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
 For-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).